Photo Comments Sex: Female Weight: 51-100 lbs

 October 1st 2003

 GETTING PAWS DIRTY!
 SCARY NOISES!
 GARBAGE TRUCKS, NOOO!
-She also can't stand anyone, human or dog, being dirty or having so much as a scratch - we joke that she must have been a nurse in a past life.
+She also couldn't stand anyone, human or dog, being dirty or having so much as a scratch - we joke that she must have been a nurse in a past life.

 Anything destroyable, soap bubbles, people!